tbox98/FreeGrad/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Docs](https://img.shields.io/badge/docs-gh--pages-blue)](https://tbox98.github.io/FreeGrad/)

----

 ## What is FreeGrad?

-FreeGrad lets you plug in **alternative backward rules** on top of standard PyTorch autograd.
+FreeGrad is a PyTorch extension for experimenting with alternative backward rules and gradient transforms on top of standard autograd.
+It lets you plug in **custom backward rules** (e.g. STE-like tricks, gradient jamming, custom clipping), decouple forward activations from backward passes, and prototype research ideas on learning dynamics without forking or patching **PyTorch**.

 Use it when you want to:
 - experiment with non-standard gradients (e.g. “gradient jamming”, STE-like tricks, custom clipping),
 - decouple forward activations from backward passes,
 - prototype research ideas about learning dynamics without forking PyTorch.

----

 ## When should I use it?